Ajogeorge29/portfolio/README.md

-**Skills:** Medical and Dental Radiology, Python, SPSS, LLMs,MatLab
+**Skills:** Medical and Dental Radiology, Python, SPSS, ML/DL Models for Healthcare

 **About Me**